20 Ukrainian Evacuees Arrive in Japan on Govt Jet

 Tokyo, April 5 (Jiji Press)--Twenty evacuees from Ukraine arrived at Tokyo's Haneda Airport on Tuesday, along with Japanese Foreign Minister Yoshimasa Hayashi, who returned on a government plane from his visit to Poland.

-The Japanese government plans to support them, as well as some 400 Ukrainian people who have already fled to the Asian country, where their relatives or friends live, assuming initially that they will stay for around six months.
+The group had five males and 15 females, between the ages of 6 and 66, Chief Cabinet Secretary Hirokazu Matsuno told a press conference Tuesday.

-After their arrival, the 20 evacuees will wait at quarantine facilities in principle under Japan's COVID-19 border control measures.
-If they test negative for the novel coronavirus on the third day of their stay, they will be allowed to move to the places of their relatives or friends, or hotels.
+The government plans to support them, as well as the 404 evacuees from Ukraine accepted as of Sunday to by the Asian country, where their relatives or friends live.

 [Copyright The Jiji Press, Ltd.]